What does an OTDR measure? How should you configure your OTDR settings? Find out now!

 What is an OTDR?

-An Optical Time Domain Reflectometer (OTDR) is a fiber optic instrument used to characterize, troubleshoot and maintain optical telecommunication networks.
+The definition of an "OTDR" stands for Optical Time Domain Reflectometer which is a fiber optic instrument used to characterize, troubleshoot and maintain optical telecommunication networks.
 OTDR testing is performed by transmitting and analyzing pulsed laser light traveling through an optical fiber.
 The measurement is said to be unidirectional as the light is insert at extremity of a fiber optic cable link.

 Using information obtained from the resultant light signature reflected or scattered back to the point of origin, the OTDR acts as an optical radar system, providing the user with detailed information on the location and overall condition of splices, connections, defects and other features of interest.